michaeluno/admin-page-framework/readme.txt

 == Changelog ==

-= 3.5.2 =
+= 3.5.2 - 2015/02/02 =
 - Fixed a bug in the widget factory class that form sections could not be set.
-- Changed to accept a string to be set in the `class` argument of the section definition array.
+- Changed the `class` argument of the section definition array to accept a string.

 = 3.5.1.1 - 2015/01/24 =
 - Fixed a bug that caused non-object type PHP error in the post type factory class introduced in v3.5.1.